 Your hair is also part of your body.
 Use it!

-I often see beautiful shots ruined by wrong hair placement.
+You often see beautiful shots ruined by wrong hair placement.
 You can style your hair to match the mood of the shot.
-Moreover, if you have unique hair say it is long, make this the focus of your photo by posing with it.
+Moreover, if you have unique hair – say it’s very long or beautifully curly or big – make this the focus of your photo by posing with it.
 Also, try to avoid covering your face with your hair, a common mistake committed by most subjects.

 Model Posing Tip #5